FairwindsOps/insights-docs/docs/technical-details/reports/cloud-costs.md

     billingaccount: "123456-777AAA-123456"
 ```

-* **provider**: provider must be "gcp"
+* **provider**: provider must be `gcp`
-* **tagkey**: optional, tag key is the label name used on GCP to indicate that it's a cluster node.
+* **tagkey**: optional. `tagkey` is the label name used on GCP to indicate that it's a cluster node.
 Default value is "goog-k8s-cluster-name".
 * **tagvalue**: the value associated to the cluster name label for filtering.
 Ex: production, staging
 * **projectname**: GCP project name
 * **dataset**: dataset name you provided when you setup your BigQuery for Billing
-* **billingaccount**: your Google Billing Account ID that you can get from Billing console, it's used to get the table name for BigQuery.
-It's something like "1A2B3C-4D5E6F-7G8H9I"
+* **billingaccount**: your Google Billing Account ID that you can get from Billing console, which is used to get the table name for BigQuery.
+Example: "1A2B3C-4D5E6F-7G8H9I"
 * **applicationCredentials**: key config from service account you have created for BigQuery access